AP-Lab-Sessions/2023-project-yousmii/README.md

 # Known Issues

-- There's no actual game yet, only the frontend is implemented
-- Updating and handling input is too fast, you cannot pause and resume with the same key
+- Input delay is a lil weird sometimes and might misbehave